ABM4ALL/Melodie/docs/html/_sources/installation.rst.txt

    # Install in editable mode.
 This also installs all required dependencies.
    pip install -e .

-To rebuild the Cython binary extensions in-place after making changes, run:
+To verify the installation and check your changes, run:

 .. code-block:: shell

-   # Build the Cython packages
-   python setup.py build_ext -i

    # Run pytest to verify the installation and check your changes.
    pytest